AntonMaltsev/ClayDoorsMaster/README.md

 # Clay Door Master
 Project demonstrating API (Web API with EF using MYSQL) that implements CRUD for Entities like:

 1. Doors

 2. Users

-+ get information about bindinigs Doors-Books that reflect access users to the doors
+3. Get information about bindinigs Doors-Books that reflect access users to the doors

+# PreRequisites:

 * MySQL:
 First create database schema named test